Betta fish are among the most beautiful species of fish and they look beautiful in an aquarium.

 - Color

-While the color and the fin shape will only determine the kind of offspring your fish will produce, the age and the health condition are crucial for the success of the breeding process.
+While the color and fin shape will only determine the kind of offspring your fish will produce, the age and the health condition are crucial for the success of the breeding process.

-Betta fishes are best if they are below one year old.
-Also, ensure the fish you are buying are at least four months old.
+Betta fish are best if they are less than one year old.
+Also, make sure the fish you are buying are at least four months old.
 You must check for deformity before buying and properly examine the fish to ensure they are in perfect health condition.
-After ensuring this, you can condition them to make them ready for mating.

 How to Condition Betta Fish for Mating